trailblazer/roar/README.markdown

 end
 ```

+Documentation for HAL can be found in the [API docs](http://rdoc.info/github/apotonick/roar/Roar/Representer/JSON/HAL).

 ### Hypermedia

 Including the `Roar::Representer::JSON::HAL` module adds some more DSL methods to your module.
 It still allows using `::link` but treats them slightly different.